 Technical Tidbits

-• Java’s Garbage Collection: One of the revolutionary features of Java was its garbage collection, automatically deleting objects that were no longer in use.
+• Java’s Garbage Collection: One of Java’s revolutionary features was its garbage collection, which automatically deleted objects that were no longer in use.

-• Python’s GIL: The Global Interpreter Lock (GIL) is a mutex that protects access to Python objects, preventing multiple native threads from executing Python bytecodes at once.
-It’s a major reason why threading doesn’t always result in performance improvements in Python.
+• Python’s GIL: The Global Interpreter Lock (GIL) is a mutex that protects access to Python objects, preventing multiple native threads from executing Python bytecodes simultaneously.
+This is a significant reason threading doesn’t always result in performance improvements in Python.

-• PHP Sessions: PHP introduced sessions, allowing web developers to store user information to be used across multiple pages.
+• PHP Sessions: PHP introduced sessions, which allow web developers to store user information across multiple pages.

 • Visual Studio’s Assistants: Microsoft’s IDEs weren’t just about code.
 They included animated “assistants” like Merlin, built using the same technology as the notorious Clippy from Office.
 The aim?
 Making coding a tad more entertaining.